HERC database of mapping studies

 An Excel spreadsheet listing studies mapping to EQ-5D from other patient-reported outcome measures or clinical instruments is now available here.

-The database presents details of the sample size, modelling methods and patient population, in addition to the citation details and source instruments that are mapped in each of the 135 studies meeting the inclusion criteria.
-An article summarising the methods of the literature review and the results of version 2.0 of the database has been published in Health and Quality of Life Outcomes.
-The current version (5.0) is based on searches conducted in April 2016; the database will be updated regularly as new studies are published.
+The database presents details of the sample size, modelling methods and patient population, in addition to the citation details and source instruments that are mapped in each of the 144 studies meeting the inclusion criteria.
+An article summarising the methods of the literature review and the results has been published in Health and Quality of Life Outcomes, updating the older article on version 2.0 of the database.
+The current version (6.0) is based on searches conducted in January 2017; the database will be updated regularly as new studies are published.

 The database aims to provide a readily-accessible collection of all studies mapping to EQ-5D that is easy to search and filter.
 We anticipate that this will be useful for: